 You can save money and get an adequate lens for covering a variety of portrait shooting situations or go with more of a specialty portrait lens for the utmost in portrait quality.

 three Canon lenses that I have used as portrait lenses.
-I use a 70-200mm f/4, a Canon 85mm f/1.8, and a Canon 24-105mm f/4.
+I use a 70-200mm f/2.8, a Canon 85mm f/1.8, and a Canon 24-105mm f/4.
 I use the 70-200mm the most, followed by the 24-105.
 Update: I added a 4th lens, the Canon 100-400, but more on that a little later.

 The Canon 85 f-1.8.
-This was my first true portrait lens.
+This was my first true Canon portrait lens.
 A single focal length "prime" lens like this does not zoom.
 At the wide open setting of f 1.8, you get an absolutely beautiful blur on all but the closest of backgrounds.

 When using a lens that does not zoom like this 85mm prime lens, you also avoid the possibility of getting any pin-cushion or barrel distortion.
 Cheaper zoom lens will give you a bit of distortion at the widest angle settings.

-Use the 85mm lens when you're am in tight quarters where the background is not too far distant and you really want the background to go soft.
+Use the 85mm f/1.8 lens when you're am in tight quarters where the background is not too far distant and you really want the background to go soft.

 The Canon 24-105 f-4.
 Zoomed fully in to 105 gets you a good workable, perhaps not ideal distance from your subject with a head and shoulder portrait.
 I like the versatility of my 24-105 and I have two of them.
 I use them exclusively when I'm shooting youth sports leagues where I'm shooting team photos and individual 3/4 poses intermittently.

 This is the lens to use when doing large group portraits.
 The Canon EF 24-105mm f/4 L IS USM Lens is perhaps one of the most popular Canon zoom lenses ever made because of it's versatility, quality and range.
 I have two of them